wso2/docs-mi/en/docs/reference/mediators/payloadfactory-mediator.md

 - Payload Format

   As shown above, you can add content to the payload by specifying variables for each value that you want to add.
-Use the $<em>n</em> format.
+Use the `$n` format.
 Start with n=1 and then increment the value for each additional variable as follows: `$1`, `$2`, etc.

 - Arguments